rcorrero/rcorrero.github.io/index.md

 # [About Richard Correro](https://www.richardcorrero.com)

+I'm a data engineer at Stanford University School of Medicine.
 I recently graduated with a MS in statistics from Stanford University.
 In 2021, I received a BS in mathematical and computational science at Stanford.

 - [Current CV](files/richard_correro_cv.pdf)